Review of Odyssey Of The Seas deck 5 (Promenade-Two70 Lounge)

 Retail Shops (upper Esplanade level 2 of 2)

-“Giovanni’s Italian Kitchen and Wine Bar” (capacity 132 seats) serves simple but tasty Italian food.
+“Giovanni’s Italian Kitchen and Wine Bar” (menu, capacity 132 seats) serves simple but tasty Italian food.
 This is a trattoria-type specialty restaurant (at surcharge per person).
 The restaurant has indoor and outdoor seating (on The Via, for alfresco dining).
-Giovanni’s Italian is open for Lunch (12 – 1:30 pm) and Dinner (6 – 9:30 pm).
-The decor features simple furniture and large TVs on the walls (also showing how the namesake chef cooks his food).
+Giovanni’s Italian is open for Lunch (12-1:30 pm) and Dinner (6-9:30 pm).
+The decor features simple furniture and large HDTVs on the walls (also showing how the namesake chef cooks his food).
 Waiters are dressed in white shirts and jeans.
-Jamie’s menu offers traditional Italian cuisine dishes – spaghetti, pizzas, antipasti, lasagna, bruschetta, eggplant parmigiana, garlic bread.
+Jamie’s Italian menu offers traditional Italian cuisine dishes – spaghetti, pizzas, antipasti, lasagna, bruschetta, eggplant parmigiana, garlic bread.
 Hand-made pasta is prepared here each day.
 The menu also has 2 wooden “antipasti planks” – with either cured meats and cheeses or seasonal chargrilled vegetables.
 There are also seafood dishes, burgers and terrific desserts.
 On request, guests can enjoy the old-fashion “View Finder” (usually given to kids dining here) to see their food in 3D pics.

 The Via is an oval-shaped area (within the Esplanade) with a small seating surrounding a futuristic artwork named “The Red Thread”.
 The sculpture (made by the Chinese artist Bieli Liu) represents an ancient legend about red threads connecting Chinese kids to their soulmates.
 The sculpture consists of hundreds of small red discs suspended on threads from the ceiling.